Evaluating LLMs with labeled data¶

 Analyze the results¶

-Now that we've evaluated our models let's analyze their performance.
+With all models evaluated, we can analyze their performance.
 The graph below shows the accuracy scores for each model we tested.
-Here's what we can observe:

 accuracies = {}